sagemath/trac_to_gh/Issue 855.md

 # Issue 855: lists of optional and experimental packages should have descriptions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/855

 Original creator: cwitty